-An existing electricity service runs overhead across the Site in the northern corner, extending across from the residential allocation site.
-From this point, the service continues further east.
+An existing electricity service runs overhead across the Site in an easterly direction from the substation facility located directly to the west of the Site to a point on the southern boundary.
+From this point, the service continues to east further into the Red House Farm Estate.
 It is likely that this service will be diverted underground as part of the proposed servicing strategy for the development proposals.
 This strategy will include new distribution substations where required.